thruthesky/firelibrary/README.md

 # TODO

+* delete uploaded file when delete posts/comments.

+* 'fix the url' of user profile photo to `/fire-library/domain/users/profile-photo/{uid}`.
+  * So, when user is changing his profil photo, the name and url does not change. so, the profile photo will be changed on old posts.
+  * `{uid}` is actually a `file name`.
+  * `thumb_{uid}` is the `thumbnail file name` of profile photo.

 * `disableDeleteWithDependant` should be changed to `disableEditWithDependant`.
   * and implement it work.
 If a post or a comment has a reply, then author cannot change/hide/delete/move it.